 It will create 40 full-time equivalent jobs, plus a range of volunteering and training opportunities.
-210,000 visitors will be attracted each year, including 22,000 new staying visitors with an economic benefit of £12.3m to the region.
+It’s expected that 210,000 visitors will be attracted each year.
+Including 22,000 new staying visitors, the economic benefit will be around £12.3m to the region.

 The Project will also enable the repair, restoration and reuse of the Grade II* listed Pavilion Theatre and Horseshoe (below).

 HLF will make their decision this summer.
 But work will not stop!

-The Museum team will be continuing with the preparation for the delivery of the Museum and working to secure further funding, develop partnerships and collect stories.
+The Museum team will continue with the preparation for the delivery of the Museum.
+They’ll also be working to secure further funding, develop partnerships and collect stories.

 2016: Funding to Preserve Blackpool Tower Circus Collection

 In December 2016, Blackpool Council was awarded £97,000 from The Collections Fund – delivered by the Museums Association.
 The money was granted to help preserve the Blackpool Tower Circus Collection and make it available to the public.

 The two-and-a-half-year project was called Marvels and Mayhem.
 It will contribute to the proposed displays in the Blackpool Museum.
-The project will support the recruitment of volunteers to help create a catalogue and preserve the collection, as well as providing engagement opportunities with the local community.
+The project will support the recruitment of volunteers to help create a catalogue and preserve the collection.
+Plus providing engagement opportunities with the local community.

 The aim of the Collections Fund is to develop collections and use them to achieve positive social impact.